-Education Savings Accounts in SC Legislation
+Education Scholarship Accounts in SC Legislation

-Let’s talk about Education Savings Accounts in South Carolina Legislation.
-This post has been updated for 2021-2022 Legislative Session.
-We currently have two bills that have already been introduced in 2020 session H3976.
-If passed will create “Education Scholarship Accounts.”
-This funding is also known as Education Savings account or ESAs.
+Let’s talk about Education Scholarship Accounts in South Carolina Legislation.
+This post has been updated for 2023-2024 Legislative Session.
+The bill sailed thru this session, passed and was signed into law effective for the 2024-2025 school year.
+This funding is also known in other states as Education Scholarschip account or ESAs.
+In SC, it’s called Education Scholarship Trust Fund.

 Before we sound the alarm that our rights are at stake, let's talk about Education Savings Accounts and what problems does the policy try to solve.